iGEM 2021 Safety and Security Grant

 But... how, exactly, should you go about engineering it to be safe?
 How can you creatively accelerate the evolution of synthetic biology towards benefits and away from risks?
 This is the kind of thorny technical challenge that iGEM teams excel at!

-To encourage teams to take on this challenge, we are offering up to 5 grants of up to $5000 to accelerate technical progress in biosafety and biosecurity!
+To encourage iGEM 2021 teams to take on this challenge, iGEM’s Safety and Security Program offered 5 grants of $5000 each to accelerate technical progress in biosafety and biosecurity!

 What kinds of technical progress do we want to fund?